 Medical, Industry News

-Welcome to the Medical Monthly Checkup
+Welcome to the August Medical News Checkup.

-And if you are available for sessions, or know someone that is, please check our latest medical jobs below.
+Summer flew by and suddenly it's September!
+But don't worry we're going to continue to bring you some positive and informative news from the medical industry, and if you are available for sessions, or know someone that is, please check our latest medical jobs below.

 Read more here (Nursing Times)